 Top 10 best child car seats for kids aged between 4 and 12

-You'll have no issues installing this lightweight high-backed booster seat, which is approved for use from 15kg to 36kg (approximately four to 12 years old).
-It’s easy to fit, and you can install it using the adult seat belt and Isofix, which means it stays secure in the car even when not in use.
+You'll have no issues installing this lightweight high-back booster seat, which is approved for use from 15 to 36kg (approximately four to 12 years old).
+It’s easy to fit, and you can install it using the adult seatbelt and Isofix, which means it stays secure in the car even when not in use.
 It has a nice sitting position and a large, well-padded seat, plus it doesn’t take up much room in the back of your car.

 Suitable from 9kg to 36kg (roughly one to 12 years old), this car seat is a Best Buy that’s good value for money.
 It gets four stars for overall safety and it’s very easy to use, which is no mean feat for a multi-group car seat.
 In Group 1 mode it uses an impact shield to hold your child in place, but as a Group 2/3 seat your child is secured using the adult seat belt.